preset-io/allstars/README.md

 ## REST too, or course

-If the virtual database doesn't suit your need, a RESTful API is also exposed....
+If the virtual database doesn't suit your needs, a RESTful API is also exposed ....
+[TO BE COMPLETED LATER]

-Read on to understand the premises, proposed mechanics, implementation, and how you can contribute to this innovative solution.

 ## Compiled